 💡 The Captain’s tip 💡

-The car is undoubtedly one of the most practical options to explore Portugal.
-If you plan to rent a car, Captain Ulysses highly recommends Rentalcar, an online platform on which you’ll be able to compare offers from countless car rental companies.
+Renting a car is undoubtedly one of the most practical options to explore Portugal.
+Captain Ulysse suggests checking out Rentalcars for your car rental needs, as it allows you to compare offers from multiple car rental companies.

 When choosing your vehicle, don’t forget to take fuel consumption into account.
 You might be better off opting for a car that is a little more expensive to rent, but which is more fuel efficient!